-Provision 2: The nurse's primary commitment is to the patient, whether an individual, family, group, community, or population.
+Provision 2: A nurse's primary commitment is to the recipient(s) of nursing care, whether an individual, family, group, community, or population.

-Provision 3: The nurse promotes, advocates for, and protects the rights, health, and safety of the patient.
+Provision 3: The nurse establishes a trusting relationship and advocates for the rights, health, and safety of recipient(s) of nursing care.